-The intense color of these purple potatoes makes them a unique side dish.
+The intense color of these purple potatoes roasted with garlic makes them a unique side dish.
 Roasting them in olive oil with garlic and thyme infuses them with a beautiful savory flavor.
-Purple Potatoes roasted with garlic, thyme and spiced up with roasted green chile peppers.
+Roasted with garlic, thyme and spiced up with roasted green chile peppers.
 Give ’em a try.

 About This Recipe